bovine3dom/Graphlets.jl/README.md

 # Backends

-We currently just use a Julian reimplementation of Kavosh<!-- cite -->, but we are investigating the use of g-tries as we have heard good things about it.
+We currently just use a Julian reimplementation of [Kavosh](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-10-318), but we are investigating the use of g-tries as we have heard good things about it.

-Nauty.jl is used for determining isomorphism.
+[Nauty.jl](https://github.com/bovine3dom/Nauty.jl) is used for determining isomorphism.